Invest in pillar 3aRetirement and pension planning

 • “Help yourself and you will be helped”: Confidence in the future viability and financial strength of one’s own private pension provision with the 3rd pillar is the highest (45%); AHV and the 2nd pillar only come in at 15% each.

-The mix of lack of knowledge about retirement provision and incorrect assessment of the situation is critical
+The mix of ignorance about retirement provision and incorrect assessment of the situation is critical

 The figures from the survey in detail